sjarosz/fr-edge-rcs/README.md

-1) Make these match your tenant URL connectorserver.url connectorserver.tokenEndpoint
+1) Make these match your tenant URL `connectorserver.url connectorserver.tokenEndpoint`
-    make these match your tenant URL

-2) Update the following for your Client connectorserver.clientId connectorserver.clientSecret
+2) Update the following for your OAuth2 Client `connectorserver.clientId

-3) ##
+     connectorserver.clientSecret`

-## The unique connector server name
+3) The unique connector server name
-##
-## The name given here must match a configuration on the IDM side, for the
-## connection to be made.
+    The name given here must match a configuration on the IDM side, for the connection to be made.

-     connectorserver.connectorServerName
+    `connectorserver.connectorServerName`